 Champions, Adventurers, Record Holders And Endurers

-The Champions are those swimmers who are fastest in head-to-head competitions against other great open water swimmers.
-Abdel Latif Abou-Heif of Egypt in the 1950s, John Kinsella of Indiana in the 1970s, Paul Asmuth of Mission Viejo in the 1980s and Maarten van der Weijden of the Netherlands, are examples of these Champions.
+Champions are those swimmers who are fastest in head-to-head competitions against other great open water swimmers.
+Abdel Latif Abou-Heif of Egypt in the 1950s, American John Kinsella in the 1970s, Australian Shelley Taylor-Smith in the 1980s, American Chad Hundeby in the 1990s, and 2008 Olympic champion Maarten van der Weijden of the Netherlands are examples of these Champions.

-The Record Holders are those swimmers who break records of acknowledged distances.
-Penny Lee Dean of California and Petar Stoychev of Bulgaria are two accomplished swimmers who set the bar by breaking the English Channel record.
-While there is always some luck in swimming in the right conditions (currents, wind, water temperature), there is no doubt that these Record Holders are to be held in the highest esteem.
+Record Holders are those swimmers who break records of acknowledged distances.
+Penny Lee Dean of California and Trent Grimsey are two swimmers who set the bar by breaking the English Channel record.
+While there is always some luck in swimming in the right conditions (currents, wind, water temperature), there is no doubt that Record Holders – from short ocean races in Sydney to channel crossings in the Strait of Gibraltar are held in the highest esteem.

-The Endurers are similar to The Adventurers and include those swimmers who chose to swim the longest and furthest in terms of absolute distance and/or time.
-These swimmers include people like David Meca who took over 24 hours to swim from Spain to Ibiza, an island in the Mediterranean Sea and Penny Palfrey who swam 68 miles from Little Cayman Island to Grand Cayman Island.
+Endurers are similar to Adventurers and include those swimmers who chose to swim the longest and farthest in terms of absolute distance and/or time.
+Few embody the spirit of Endurers like the members of the 24-hour Club.
 What drives these individuals to push past all mental and physical barriers during these lengthy and difficult swims is the stuff of legends.

-The Champions, The Adventurers, The Record Holders and The Endurers: they are all worthy of the ultimate admiration in the world of open water swimming.
+The Champions, The Adventurers, The Record Holders and The Endurers – both widely known and quietly humble are worthy of admiration in the world of open water swimming.